alibaba/Tora/README.md

 ## 📣 Updates

+- `2024/12/09` 🔥🔥Diffusers version of Tora and the corresponding model weights are released.
+Inference VRAM requirements are reduced to around 5 GiB.
+Please refer to [this](diffusers-version/README.md) for details.
 - `2024/11/25` 🔥Text-to-Video training code released.
 - `2024/10/31` Model weights uploaded to [HuggingFace](https://huggingface.co/Le0jc/Tora).
 We also provided an English demo on [ModelScope](https://www.modelscope.cn/studios/Alibaba_Research_Intelligence_Computing/Tora_En).
 - `2024/10/23` 🔥🔥Our [ModelScope Demo](https://www.modelscope.cn/studios/xiaoche/Tora) is launched.
 Welcome to try it out!
 We also upload the model weights to [ModelScope](https://www.modelscope.cn/models/xiaoche/Tora).